Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Alderwood Manor, WA

 Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are needed.
-You should also call a technician if you notice any new issues, such as strange noises, unusual smells, or leaks.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have an inspection if you notice any new issues, like strange noises, leaks, or unusual smells.
 If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.

-You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as you can and avoid making drastic temperature changes — only increase or decrease it a few degrees at a time.
-If possible, try switching to a smart thermostat.
+You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
+Keep your thermostat as low as you can and don't make drastic changes in the temperature — increase or decrease it a few degrees at a time.
+If you can, try switching to a smart thermostat.

-Your HVAC company may have financing options via a third-party lender, or you may be able to obtain a loan on your own.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might have financing options via a third-party lender, or you may choose to obtain a loan on your own.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.